Minimising hazardous household waste

 5. Salt

-every garden is important
+Every garden is important

 Ireland’s countryside is becoming more and more managed, more uniform, and perhaps even more sterile.
 As we develop more land for housing and infrastructure, and intensive agriculture has become the norm in recent decades, this results in nature being ‘squeezed out’.
 If we want to do something about this, we could decide to start to create change right outside our own doors.
 Private gardens represent a huge potential habitat and refuge for Ireland’s pressured wildlife.